NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

    :alt: map to buried treasure
    :align: center

-   : *Schematic of the use of the SDF in dynamic and static builds.
-Note that, for the static build, more than one SDF can be supplied at compile time, but only one can be used at runtime*.
+   : *Schematic of the use of the :term:`SDF` in dynamic and static builds.
+Note that, for the static build, more than one :term:`SDF` can be supplied at compile time, but only one can be used at runtime*.

 =========================
 Interstitial Schemes
 =========================
-The SDF can have an arbitrary number of additional interstitial schemes in between the primary parameterizations to preprocess or postprocess data.
+The :term:`SDF` can have an arbitrary number of additional interstitial schemes in between the primary parameterizations to preprocess or postprocess data.
 There are two main types of interstitial schemes, scheme-specific and suite-level.
 The scheme-specific interstitial scheme is needed for one specific scheme and the suite-leve interstitial scheme processes data that are relevant for various schemes within a suite.

 =========================
 SDF Examples